 Kevin’s Value Proposition. . .

 Kevin helps clients assess insurance claim-handling to improve litigation outcomes through expert evaluation and testimony on (usually, but not always) high-stakes cases.
 The following short video offers his perspective on the qualities vital in picking an expert witness:

 Examples of Cases in Kevin’s Engagement Portfolio. . .

 Bad faith claim handling; adjuster standard of care; extracontractual liability; wrongful denial of coverage; unreasonable claim handling delay; automobile liability claims; first-party automobile claims; UM/UIM claims; commercial general liability claim handling disputes; “failure to settle” claims; wrongful handling or denial/payment of Worker’s Compensation benefits; disability claims; institutional bad faith allegations; mishandling medical malpractice claims; mishandling of non-medical professional liability claims; third-party homeowners claims; carrier versus carrier disputes; etc.

 Kevin brings a similar work ethic and intensity to his free time.
 He is a voracious reader (60-80 books a year) and enthusiastically (if not skillfully) swims, rows, plays racquetball and pickleball.

-    Kevin lives in a suburb of Richmond, VA with his wife Jane.
-He has two grown sons and two spoiled rescue dogs.
+Kevin lives near Richmond, VA, with his wife, Jane.
+He has two grown sons and two spoiled rescue dogs — Stella and Mabel.